mitre/saf/README.md

     -T, --templateInline=     Flattened JSON containing your validation thresholds (Intended for backwards compatibility with InSpec Tools) -i, --input               Input HDF JSON file
+    -m, --totalMinimum        Treat passed.total/failed.total/etc as an minimum requirement, if this is false, it will be an exact requirement

   EXAMPLES
   	saf validate threshold -i rhel7-results.json -F output.yaml